• Skip to primary navigation

 Easy Ways to Transform Bad Memories into Good Ones

-Last Modified: March 13, 2023 Sabrina Quairoli This blog uses cookies.
+Last Modified: January 29, 2024 Sabrina Quairoli This blog uses cookies.
 It also has affiliate links.
 We earn sponsored content income.

 The great thing about organizing with clients is that I learned many things about human behavior.
 One particular action I come across often is the customer's bad memories.
 Many of these experiences come to the surface because of an object they encounter while purging clutter.
-This distraction usually stops them in their tracks, and they need to rehash the story to gain perspective to help them let the object and the memory go.
+This distraction usually stops them in their tracks, and they need to rehash the story (Affiliate Link) to gain perspective to help them let the object and the memory go.
 No matter the situation regarding an object, the results come to pass the same way every time.

 Most of the objects that I found that stop clients in their tracks are sentimental or experience-based.
 From journaling about previous situations to given objects from others, there are ways to let go of these objects that represent memories you do not want to rehash.
 Read on about the different types of objects and how to deal with those negative memories.